Comparative Bioavailability: FDA Submission Requirements Explained

 Study Designs for Comparative Bioavailability

-Selecting the appropriate study design is critical for generating regulatory-acceptable data while minimizing cost and timeline.
+Selecting the appropriate study design is critical for generating interpretable data that supports the intended regulatory conclusion.
 Different scenarios require different design approaches.

 Two-Period, Two-Sequence Crossover Design